jeffreyfarnan/mobile-website.github.io/README.md

 You can visit my site here: [Mobile Website](https://jeffreyfarnan.github.io/mobile-website.github.io/)

-**Included:** This Mobile Cars Website can be downloaded to an Android device and viewed offline.
+**Included:** This Mobile Website can be downloaded to an Android device and viewed offline.
 It was created with Android Studio and contains all the functionality of the online site.